 Hemp Could Be the Answer

+Hemp has a multitude of uses, and now the environmentally-friendly fiber could be the solution to America’s toilet paper problem.
 Commercially grown hemp does not require any pesticides to grow, uses very little water, and has the ability to balance out the nutrients in the soil.
 A hemp plant can also be harvested in as little as seventy days, as opposed to trees which require several years [6].

-Hemp also produces four times more cellulose fibers than per acre compared with trees [9] and has one of the world’s best biomasses, capable of growing up to six tonnes of hemp per acre of land when growing high fiber yeild varieties [7][11].
+Hemp also produces four times more cellulose fibers per acre compared with trees [9] and has one of the world’s best biomasses, capable of growing up to six tonnes of hemp per acre of land when growing high fiber yield varieties [7][11].
+Hemp is cheaper to manufacture than regular toilet paper and is more biodegradable than any other tissue paper [6].
+Hemp paper can also be recycled 7-8 times whereas wood pulp paper can only be recycled 3 times [10].

 Read: Scientists Use Recycled Sewage Water to Grow a Forest in the Middle of Desert

-The Downside to Hemp Toilet Paper
+The Downside of Hemp Toilet Paper

+While hemp is generally considered to be better than cutting down trees, it is not necessarily a perfect solution.
+It is important, of course, that the hemp being used is sourced sustainably and does not negatively impact forests.
 While hemp can typically be grown without pesticides, herbicides, or irrigation, it does require more fertilizers, as well as greater amounts of chemical additives during processing, than other alternative fibers.
-It’s environmental impact, however, is still less than that of cutting down trees for virgin fibers [8].
+Its environmental impact, however, is still less than that of cutting down trees for virgin fibers [8].

-What Other Fibres are Available?
+What Other Fibres Are Available?

-Hemp toilet paper isn’t the only eco friendly option.
+Hemp toilet paper isn’t the only eco-friendly option.
 There are other companies, such as Who Gives a Crap and Tushy, that are making toilet paper out of bamboo, which is a very sustainable option because a single bamboo shoot can grow up to 39 inches in a single day [5].
+Another option is to use a bidet, which can reduce the amount of toilet paper you use, and there is also a company called Family Cloth, who are making reusable cloth toilet paper, for those who are extremely committed to cutting back their toilet paper use [5].

 Read: This Community College Student Made A Boat Out Of Mushrooms And Sailed It Down A River

-What Hemp Toilet Paper Brands are Available Right Now?
+What Hemp Toilet Paper Brands Are Available Right Now?

+Unfortunately, there are not a tonne of companies yet who are manufacturing hemp toilet paper.
+HempSoSoft and Hempies are available in the United States, and both companies are committed to sustainability and lowering their environmental impact [7].
 As a consumer, you have the power to influence larger companies to change their manufacturing practices and transition to more sustainable production methods.
 It is important to educate yourself on the brands that are currently using more environmentally-friendly practices and purchase their products over the competitors.

 You can also speak out, and urge large corporations like Procter and Gamble, who are responsible for the manufacturing of Charmin toilet paper, to transition to using recycled materials, and more sustainable fibers.
+We need to stop using materials that are destructive to our planet, and it is important that large corporations, who have the most resources, lead the way.

 Keep Reading: Company Collects 80% of City’s Recyclable Plastics and Turns It All into Lumber